 In its early years, The National Archives of Game Show History will operate as a research facility, not as a display for general guests at The Strong museum.
 In the future, we may develop a public exhibit.
 However, donations are shared with a worldwide audience by way of the museum’s online collections, its library catalog, and its archives catalog.
 These databases serve as entry points for researchers, scholars, students, the media, and the public to locate pertinent material for their interests or projects.

 Yes, you are welcome to make an appointment in advance with the museum’s staff so that they can provide you access to items not on display.

-To learn more about The National Archives of Game Show History, explore the history of games shows, and read full biographies of co-founders Howard Blumenthal and Bob Boden, please see the press kit.
+You can explore the history of games shows, and read full biographies of co-founders Howard Blumenthal and Bob Boden, please see the press kit.

 For press inquiries, contact: